chenzhuo1011/libri_css/README.md

 ## Data
+LibriCSS consists of distant microphone recordings of concatenated LibriSpeech utterances played back from loudspeakers in an office room, which enables evaluation of speech separation algorithms that handle long form audio.
+See [2] for details of the data.

 The data can be downloaded at: https://drive.google.com/file/d/1Piioxd5G_85K9Bhcr8ebdhXx0CnaHy7l/view

-The archive file contains only the original "mini-session" recordings (see Section 3.1 of [2]) as well as the source signals played back from loudspeakers.
+The archive file contains only the original "mini-session" recordings (see Section 3.1 of [2]) as well as the source signals played back from the loudspeakers.
 By following the instruction described in the README file, you should be able to generate the data for both utterance-wise evaluation (see Section 3.3.2 of [2]) and continuous input evaluation (Section 3.3.3 of [2]).

 ## Prerequisite